 Hajime’s brows went down slightly as he attempted to catch any additional idea from the mind on the other side of the door.
 The woman’s mental guard, at least at the moment, was fierce and desperate; it didn’t feel as if she had formal training, just a solidly protective personality and a strong desire not to share anything with anyone.
 He shook his head.
 “She’s much better than you are at keeping her thoughts to herself.”

 “Don’t you fucking start with that,” Sano growled, distracted from his suspicion about Hajime’s suspicion.
 “Not when I’m already practically lifting weights keeping this goddamn thing away from her.”

 He was, too.
-Hajime had been peripherally aware of his struggle, but now, focusing more completely on him, he noticed the small beads of sweat that had broken out on Sano’s forehead.
+Hajime had been peripherally aware of his struggle, but now, focusing more completely on him, noticed the small beads of sweat that had broken out on Sano’s forehead.
 Some of them, rolling slowly down from beneath his hairline, were red from where they’d picked up bits of his colored hair gel, and looked a little like blood; but this, while morbid and somewhat interesting, was not relevant.
-Obviously it was a much greater effort than usual for Sano to restrain the ghost, which was rigid in the air just behind him.
+Obviously it cost Sano a much greater effort than usual to restrain the ghost, which was rigid in the air just behind him.

 “He wants to go to her, I take it.”

 Sano made another growling noise, this one completely inarticulate, but his clearly projected mental reply was, No shit, genius.
 And it was equally clear that Sano would continue to prevent the ghost from attaining this goal with every ounce of his psychic strength, and that it would be no good for Hajime to suggest he let the thing go just to see what would happen.
 His control might break eventually, but Hajime didn’t think it wise to test his limits at the moment — mostly because Hajime, for his part, wouldn’t be able conjure the ghost back away from the woman once they’d seen what it planned on doing to her.